 In the event of a local lockdown, teachers and teaching assistants will also be working in school on a rotabased system, to support the key worker and vulnerable children.
-On these days, the SENCo, Head of School and Executive Head Teacher will pick up the delivery of the online sessions to the year group.
-Due to the lack of ICT infra-structure at present in school (this is currently being developed with our ICT provider), school will provide pre-recorded sessions for pupils that can be sent via Class Dojo.
+On these days, the SENCo, EYFS Lead, Head of School and Executive Head Teacher will pick up the delivery of the online sessions to the year group, providing pre-recorded sessions for pupils that can be sent via Class Dojo.